 - Hacking, countermeasures, and bypass methods

-- Gambling, audio/video downloads, or streaming media for non-business purposes
+- Gambling, audio/video downloads, and streaming media for non-business purposes

 - Racism, hate, religion, militancy, extremism, violence, and weapons

-Economical’s telephones are important tools for use in business operations.
-Economical and its employees are encouraged to conduct personal business on the telephone during lunch or other breaks.
+Corporate telephones are an important tool for use in our business operations.
+If necessary, employees can conduct personal business on a corporate telephone during their lunch or other breaks.
 Personal calls are to be kept brief and to a minimum, except in emergency situations.
-Personal calls should be restricted to local calls, unless charged to the employee’s personal (home) number.
+Personal calls should be restricted to local calls, unless charged to the employee’s personal number.

-Use of company assets, resources, and information for legitimate business should be done in accordance with the Acceptable Use Policy.
+Use of company assets, resources, and information should be in accordance with the Acceptable Use Policy.

 Software may not be downloaded or installed without being approved.
 This also applies to free or open source software.
-Workstations and mobile devices must be locked and any removable media devices secured.
+Employees should remember to always lock their workstation and mobile devices and secure any removable media devices.
 Only approved encrypted removable media devices may be used for company information.

-Employees must use only approved business locations to store Economical information and according to the appropriate controls for the sensitivity of the information.
+Employees must use only approved business locations to store Economical information and store it according to the appropriate controls for the sensitivity of the information.

 Using social media

-Social media forums such as Facebook, Twitter, LinkedIn, and blog platforms have changed the nature of communications with colleagues, customers, and the world at large.
-Economical expects everyone who chooses to participate in the various forms of social media to do so in a manner conforming to its guidelines and corporate policies.
-Posting opinions on blogs and other social media is acceptable as long as it conforms with Economical’s Social Media Guidelines and is done professionally, respectfully, and in good taste.
+Economical expects everyone who participates in social media to do so in conformance with Economical guidelines and corporate policies.
+Posting opinions on blogs and other social media is acceptable as long as it conforms with our Social Media Guidelines and is done professionally, respectfully, and in good taste.

-Employees, officers, and directors represent Economical and so are expected to demonstrate the highest professional standards to customers.
+Employees represent Economical to customers, so they are expected to demonstrate the highest professional standards.

-Employees of Economical influence others to achieve organizational goals.
-This includes relationship building, facilitation and negotiating skills.
+By behaving respectively, employees influence others to achieve organizational goals through relationship building, facilitation, and negotiating skills.
 Economical employees retain composure when faced with difficult situations.
 They reflect the concerns of others, are easy to talk to, and maintain and build productive working relationships.
-Economical and its employees demonstrate respect and tolerance and balance the needs of people who have different views, perspectives, and backgrounds.
-Employees encourage and seek to learn from others’ perspectives and experience.
+Employees demonstrate respect and tolerance and balance the needs of people who have different views, perspectives, and backgrounds.
+Employees encourage and seek to learn from others’ perspectives, ideas, and experience.

 Communicating with the media and public

-Economical’s public and media relations team manages all public and media affairs to ensure professionalism and safeguarding of its reputation.
-If someone from the media asks employees about any aspect of Economical’s business or the industry in general, they should refrain from commenting, instead referring them to Economical’s Public and Media Relations team who are responsible for communicating Economical’s position to the media.
+Economical’s public and media relations team manages all public and media affairs to ensure professionalism and safeguarding of our reputation.
+If someone from the media asks employees about any aspect of Economical business or the industry in general, they should refrain from commenting.
+Instead, they should refer them to our public and media relations team, who are responsible for communicating Economical’s position to the media.

-Further, only specifically authorized spokespersons can express Economical’s views on local and national issues that affect its operations, or on Economical’s financial results.
+Only specifically authorized spokespersons can express Economical’s views on local and national issues that affect its operations or Economical’s financial results.
 No other person is authorized to speak on behalf of Economical.
-Authorized spokespersons are the president and CEO and other persons authorized in writing by the president and CEO.
+Authorized spokespersons are the President and CEO, and other persons authorized in writing by the President and CEO.